AdamTweedie/AdamTweedie/README.md

-Im a postgraduate student studying Advanced Computer science MSc:
+Im a postgraduate student studying Advanced Computer Science MSc:

 - 🔭 Favourite languages are Java and Python
 - 🌱 Android Studio and Intellij <3